buhrmi/buhrmi/README.md

 # Hi there

-This is buhrmi, a web developer, bedroom DJ, and browser-based game maker.
+This is buhrmi, a web developer and bedroom DJ.

 ## Work together?